jomarcardoso/accessibility/articles/understanding-web-accessibility.md

 The most complex case to address in web accessibility is for blind users.
 The only way to test their experience is by using a screen reader and keyboard in desktop devices.
 The main points to consider are:

+- The page must have a title.
+This is useful for navigating between browser tabs.
+- Use the correct order of headings.
+Headings are used to identify different sections of content and also allow screen readers to jump to that content.
+- Identify the page language so that the screen reader can correctly pronounce the text.
 - Every relevant visual content must be pronounced by screen readers and in the same order as it appears visually.
 - Elements must be read as they appear visually.
 For example, a button should be read as a button and a visual link should be read as a link.
 - Changes on the page must be announced.